What in the world is Deschooling and do Homeschoolers need to do it?

 The competitive environment is intense.
 Then add to that standardized tests that are administered once or multiple times each year.
 In our state, third grade tests are such high stakes for retention that teachers tell kids they need to do well or will be held back.
 The pressure is way beyond what many kids can handle.
 Then parents are stressed and panicked wondering if their struggling reader will pass, even with an identified learning disability that is not developmentally based.

 OK.
-Describing my disappointment about the way public school operates is done.
-I think it is important to describe the essential features of an institutional school so that new homeschool parents can see the reasons deschooling is a process that can set your homeschool with a positive mindset.
+I’m just describing my disappointment about the way public school works in today’s world.
+I think it is important to describe the essential features of an institutional school so that new homeschool parents can see the reasons why deschooling is a process that can help you prepare your homeschool with a positive mindset that lets go of the competitive idea of grade levels, testing, and grades.

 So what is deschooling?